StarStyleSky/AI-workspace/README.md

 # Awesome AI Everything

 ## AI LLM Survey
+*   [A Survey on Inference Engines for Large Language Models: Perspectives on Optimization and Efficiency](https://arxiv.org/pdf/2505.01658) |8 May 2025| Korea Electronics Technology Institute
 *   [A Survey on Test-Time Scaling in Large Language Models:What, How, Where, and How Well](https://arxiv.org/pdf/2503.24235)
 *   [Stop Overthinking: A Survey on Efficient Reasoning for Large Language Models](https://arxiv.org/pdf/2503.16419)